-The District has active construction projects as of June 30, 2020.
-Outstanding construction commitments are estimated at \$4,304,351.
+The District has active construction projects as of June 30, 2021.
+Outstanding construction commitments are estimated at \$797.384.

-The District has entered into a joint agreement with Monroe BOCES and its ten component school districts for the construction of improvements to various BOCES school facilities, pursuant to section 1950 of education law.
+The District has entered into a joint agreement with Monroe #1 BOCES and its ten component school districts for the construction of improvements to various BOCES school facilities, pursuant to section 1950 of education law.
 The District's portion of total capital project costs is \$1,827,338.
-This will be paid in three installments between 2020 and 2022.
+This will be paid in three installments between years ended 2022 through 2024.